kuking/infinimap/README.md

 ## Serializer

 Data is ultimately stored in disk, therefore it has to be serialised in a consistent way, i.e. if you take a map from a little endian machine (intel/arm) and open it in a big endian computer, it should work.
 All basic data-types are serialised in the file `serializer.go` using little endian (the most common endianness).
 If you want to implement or extend the default serializer, you can set it the API constructor parameter `SetCustomSerializer(Serializer)`

+The default serializer has a **fast and slow mode**.
+For basic data types, it will work fast using basic binary encoding, given the maps are defined with the type upfront, we know what to expect in the encoded data, so no metadata is required.
+When the object trying to be serialised does not fit into the default basic ones, i.e. a struct, or a map of some types, it will use `binary.gob` which is quite potent, but slow given it requires to describe its contents, use metadata, allocate parsers, objects, etc.

-Types supported, all the basic types: `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `int64`, `uint64`, `float32`, `float64`, `string`, `bool`.
+The fast basic types supported are: `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `int64`, `uint64`, `float32`, `float64`, `string`, `bool`.
-Slices of fixed sized types are supported (basically everything but array of strings, but a string is OK.

-If you want to store complex objects, either write your own custom serializer or store it in a JSON, gob, etc.

-## Data Structure

-All numbers are stored in little endian.
+Then it defaults to use `binary.gob`, which is relatively slower compared to primitive encodings.

 ### High level format